siberianfox/tinygwiki/TinyG-Status-Reports.md

 In firmware build 440.21 and below there is no incremental setting of variables - all variables are reset and must be specified in a single SET command. _See Incremental Status Report Setting (below) for further details_

 ### Set Status Report Fields - Firmware Build 440.22 and later
 Incremental status report setup is supported as of build 440.22.
 Everything above still applies except that sending a status report setup string will add to the existing settings.
-Full behaviors are below
+Behaviors are:

  * `{sr:f}` removes all status reports (clears)
  * `{sr:t}` restores status reports to default settings for the stored profile
  * `{sr:{<key1>:t,...<keyN>:t}}` adds <key1> through <keyN> to the status report list
  * `{sr:{<key1>:f,...<keyN>:t}}` removes <key1> through <keyN> from the status report list

   - Lines may have a mix of t and f pairs
   - List ordering is not guaranteed in the case of mixed removes and adds in the same command

 Error conditions:
   - All failures leave original SR list untouched
   - An attempt to add an element that exceeds list max fails with STAT_INPUT_EXCEEDS_MAX_LENGTH
   - A token that is not recognized fails with STAT_UNRECOGNIZED_NAME
   - A value other than 't', or 'f' fails with STAT_UNSUPPORTED_TYPE
   - Malformed JSON fails as usual